-The title takes you to the Orient where you’ll be able to explore new fantastic places and even come in close contact with the technology and culture of the different islands.
+Anno 1404 takes you to the Orient where you’ll be able to explore new fantastic places and even come in close contact with the technology and culture of the different islands.
 A year after the gem was released, an expansion called Anno 1404 Venice was made available to the audience at large.

 Here you’ll have to expand your kingdom, keep the peasants in line by conducting public executions and even host jousting festivals and large banquets for your subjects.

-Speaking of medieval settings, here’s another RTS title that exuberates with the same flavor.
+Speaking of medieval settings, here’s another RTS game that exuberates with the same flavor.
 This delectable gem comprises of the original Knights & Merchants: The Shattered Kingdom as well as its expansion pack.
 As the developer reveals, it comes with a complex ‘daily life’ economy and no population cap which means your army can comprise of as many soldiers as you can afford to feed.
 You are one among the last group of loyalists who must go to the king’s aid when the armies of the rebel lords threaten the former royal capital.
 You’re called on to win back the provinces that were once held by the king.

-The next contender in our games similar to The Settlers roundup plunges you into a mystical world where you’re only hope for survival are your best strategies.
+The next contender in our games similar to The Settlers roundup plunges you into a mystical world where your only hope for survival is your best strategies.
 The storyline sees the rise of the demonic Burning Legion whose sinister members are out to attack the mortals.
 You’ll be introduced to 4 races namely, the Undead, the Night Elves, the humans and the Orcs.
 Each of these factions even features its very own unique heroes which can be called upon when the need arises.

 7 – Age of Mythology: